 On the one hand, the Amazon Echo, built on a well deserved reputation as the smart home voice controller.
 While always offering an element of audio and music playback functionality in the past, the Echo was never going to win awards for sound quality when put head to head with a dedicated speaker solution – in fact, this was one of the main advantages of being able to connect the Echo to an external speaker device either via an output cable or through Bluetooth.

 The latest generations of the Echo however, are rewriting this, building on the already established voice control abilities of the previous versions and shifting focus toward the device as a standalone speaker system which can hold its own against the best of them (an overhauled speaker system powered by Dolby now delivers room-filling sound with crisp vocals and rich bass).
+The result is one of the best smart speaker devices that money can currently buy.

 As for the Sonos One, here you’ve got a classic example of probably one of the best brands out there when it comes to wireless, high quality home sound performance, which now comes with Alexa enabled in some devices as standard.
-What this means is you’re able to choose sound quality first, without sacrificing on all of the voice controlled smart home functionality that was previously the preserve of lesser speakers.
+What this means, is you’re able to choose sound quality first, without sacrificing on all of the voice controlled smart home functionality that was previously the preserve of lesser speakers.